In which phase of mitosis do the chromosomes line up in the middl... | Channels for Pearson+

 In prophase, the chromosomes condense and become visible.
 The nuclear envelope begins to break down, and the mitotic spindle starts to form.

-Finally, in telophase, the chromosomes reach the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide into two separate cells.
+Finally, in telophase, the chromosomes arrive at the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide into two separate cells.

 Watch next